WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/04-stage/01-dsm.md

 call is given 35 minutes before the show is supposed to open, not half an hour.

 :::note
-The following calls are just an example, modified from the calls given for MTW Company, 2024 (Jon Kowalski) (a Music Theatre Warwick show in the theatre).
+The following calls are just an example, modified from the calls given for MTW Company, 2024 (Jon K) (a Music Theatre Warwick show in the theatre).
 :::